skyfire-xyz/skyfire-solutions-aws-news-crawler-demo/aws/api-gateway/README.md

 ![create lambda](../static/images/api-gateway/create-lambda.png)

-Sample Lambda Authorizer code for API Gateway cann be found [here](../api-gateway/lambda-authorizer/)
+Sample Lambda Authorizer code for API Gateway can be found [here](../api-gateway/lambda-authorizer/)

 3. Associate the Lambda Authorizer with the created API Gateway